Claiming for pothole damage on car insurance

 Share article

-Why are potholes such a problem in the UK?
+Why is car damage from potholes such a problem in the UK?

-Can I claim for pothole-related damage to my car?
+Can I claim for pothole damage to my car?

-As long as you can prove that the damage was caused by a pothole, you can make a claim.
+Yes, as long as you can prove that the damage to your car was caused by a pothole, you can make a claim for compensation.

-You can make a claim for pothole damage from the council or authority responsible for maintaining the road where the pothole was or you can claim on your car insurance if you have fully comprehensive cover.
+• Or you can claim for pothole damage from the council or authority responsible for maintaining the road where the pothole was.

 If you claim on your car insurance, just be aware that it might affect your no-claims bonus and could lead to a more expensive premium the following year.
 You’ll also have to pay an excess – the amount of money you’ll have to contribute towards a claim.